+Gethenians are average in stature and strength in comparison to humans, and the typical Gethenian is weaker than a Terran male like Genly.
 In times of need, however, Gethenians trained by the Handdarata can push past the boundaries of typical human strength using "dothe" strength.
-Imagine being able to sustain superhero-level strength for up to a day-only to be balanced afterwards by a much longer rest period, or thangen.
+Imagine being able to sustain superhero-level strength for up to a day- only to be balanced afterwards by a much longer rest period, or thangen.
 Like kemmer, the male-ness is made up for in short, intense bursts, this time of strength rather than manliness.

 What purpose does this adaptation serve for the Gethenians?
 As the investigator noted, "burden and privilege are shared out pretty equally; everybody has the same risk to run or choice to make" (93), citing the burden of childbearing and the privilege of free males.
 She also notes the absence of rape and the planet-wide lack of division and war.
-This is based on the premise stated earlier that women are physically disadvantaged by their reproductive function and men advantaged without such a need, emphasizing that this is the single most important difference between men and women; eliminating this difference, in the investigator's eyes, eliminates the great natural inequality of sex.
+This is based on the earlier objective premise that women are physically disadvantaged by their reproductive function and men advantaged without such a need, emphasizing that this is the single most important difference between men and women; eliminating this difference, in the investigator's eyes, eliminates the great natural inequality of sex.

 But there is another factor- and this too is noted by the investigator, but with respect to war- more grave than any other of Winter: namely, winter weather itself.
 Winter is a cold and unforgiving barrier.
 Efficiency and technical dominance do not matter in a land where the elements guard prisons and dictate travelling routes; rather, the goal is survival.
 Gethenians cannot afford to have half of the race carry the burden of reproduction; kemmer allows every individual to carry children, and thus has a higher capacity for reproduction rate.
 And men, while stronger than women, use much more energy and have a smaller percentage body fat, so they are worse-equipped to endure cold weather; a mixture between the two genders provides a balance between physical longevity and performance.
-If Gethen's situation is considered in such a way, their physical adaptations (which would be inefficient on a planet with better living conditions) become well-justified.
+If Gethen's situation is considered in such a way, their physical adaptations (which would be inefficient on a planet with better living conditions) become well-justified- gender is a passive function of winter as well as relationships.